sleightlyclueless/Contao-EmployeeBundle/README.md

 ## What is this bundle for? ##
 ### ENGLISH ###
-Extension for contao giving it an interface for managing contact persons as well as departements they might belong to.
-Furthermore you can use a content element included in this extension to insert the contact persons into the articles of your contao website.
+Extension for contao giving it an interface for managing contact persons as well as departements and locations they might belong to.
+You can use content elements and inserttags included in this extension to insert the contact persons into the articles of your contao website.

 ### DEUTSCH ###
-Erweitert Contao um Backend Module zum Anlegen und Verwalten zentraler Mitarbeiter / Kontaktpersonen und separat dazu deren zugehörige Abteilungen.
-Diese Erweiterung bringt ebenfalls ein Inhaltselement zum Einfügen dieser Mitarbeiter mit unterschiedlichen Einfügemöglichkeiten in die Artikel von Contao.
+Erweitert Contao um Backend Module zum Anlegen und Verwalten zentraler Mitarbeiter / Kontaktpersonen und deren zugehörige Abteilungen und Standorte.
+Diese Erweiterung bringt ebenfalls ein Inhaltselement zum Einfügen dieser Mitarbeiter und Standorte mit unterschiedlichen Einfügemöglichkeiten in die Artikel von Contao.

 ## How do I get setup? ##